 Why Become a Licensed Engineer?

-Licensure is the highest standard of competence within the engineering industry and is a symbol of achievement and dedication to the safety, health, and welfare of the public.
-Professional licensure protects the public by enforcing standards that restrict practice to those individuals who have met specific qualifications in education, work experience, exams, and ethics.
+Licensure is the highest standard of competence within the engineering industry and is a symbol of achievement and dedication to the health and safety of the public.
+Professional licensure protects the public by enforcing standards that restrict practice to those who have met specific qualifications in education, engineering experience, and exams.

 Because there are exemptions that allow engineers to work under the supervision of a licensed Professional Engineer (PE), not all engineers become licensed.